SichangHe/igem-2022-dku-backup/src/contribution.md

 ### Integrated protein modeling protocol

-Online programs are helpful for visualizing and analyzing the structure of different proteins and their docking scenarios.
+Online programs help visualize and analyze the structure of different proteins and their docking scenarios.
 We use Robetta and Alphafold2 to model the structures of our protein, and used HADDOCK to visualize the docking structure.
-Evaluation focuses on different parameters: Ramachandran plot, Overall G-factors, Atomic Z-score RMS, Percentage of the amino acids having scored >= 0.2 in the 3D/1D profile, Overall quality factor, and Z-score.
+The evaluation focuses on different parameters: Ramachandran plot, Overall G-factors, Atomic Z-score RMS, Percentage of the amino acids having scored >= 0.2 in the 3D/1D profile, Overall quality factor, and Z-score.
 These parameters determine whether a certain structure is stable.
-More details please see our [Modeling Page](model.md)
+For more details please see our [Modeling Page](model.md)

 ### Improvement of parts